galaxy-genome-annotation/python-apollo/docs/commands/organisms.rst

 organisms
 =========

+This section is auto-generated from the help text for the arrow command ``organisms``.

 ``add_organism`` command
 ------------------------

-This section is auto-generated from the help text for the arrow command ``organisms add_organism``.

 **Usage**::